Jack-cky/Wager-Optimiser/README.md

 2432     2022-10-12    Yokohama F-Marinos    Jubilo Iwata    -2.0        0          -1           1
 </pre>

-Our model also thinks that Yokohama F-Marinos should win the game, shown in `y_hat`.
-Because these events happen sometimes, there is no golden rule to predict the outcome.
-In other words, it is almost impossible and very difficult for learning algorithms to generalise the pattern, which is also the limit of the project.
+Our model also predicted that Yokohama F-Marinos would win the game, as shown in y_hat.
+Given that these unexpected events occur sometimes, there is no foolproof method for predicting outcomes.
+In other words, it is extremely challenging, if not impossible, for learning algorithms to generalise this kind of pattern, which is also a limitation of the project.

-We found this problem occurs every season, and fail to train any model at a large scale.
+We found this problem occurs every season, and we have failed to train any model on a large scale.
 We consider the situation as data drifting over time.
-Under error analysis, experts (we) even fail to make a good sense of the prediction.
-We rely on the wager strategies and try to bet on different combinations to generate profit.
-The model we built in the project failed to be put into production in long run, which is the reason why we do not consider it a success for the project.
+Under error analysis, even our experts struggle to make sense of the predictions.
+We rely on wagering strategies and try to bet on different combinations to generate profit.
+The model we built for this project failed to be viable for long-term production, which is why we do not consider it a project success.

-After hundreds of experiment loops, we achieved around 80% accuracy _IF WE CAN PREDICT THE MACHE RESULT CORRECTLY_.
-It sounds really unfeasible and unrealistic to make 100% accuracy on game results, but we may obtain a 60% to 80% accuracy model on the handicap if we could do well on predicting the game results with at least a 70% score of matrics.
+After hundreds of experimental loops, we achieved around 80% accuracy IF WE CAN PREDICT THE MATCH RESULTS CORRECTLY.
+It seems infeasible and unrealistic to achieve 100% accuracy in predicting game results, but we may obtain a 60% to 80% accuracy model on the handicap if we could do well in predicting game outcomes with at least a 70% score on metrics.

 ---
 ### Acknowledgements
-- discussion on sport even prediction on [Low classification accuracy, what to do next?](https://stats.stackexchange.com/questions/38218/low-classification-accuracy-what-to-do-next)
+- Discussion on sports event prediction: "[Low classification accuracy, what to do next?](https://stats.stackexchange.com/questions/38218/low-classification-accuracy-what-to-do-next)"
-- ideas of tuning hyperparameter is referenced from [Hyperparameter Optimization of Machine Learning Algorithms](https://github.com/LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms)
+- Ideas for tuning hyperparameters were referenced from "[Hyperparameter Optimization of Machine Learning Algorithms](https://github.com/LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms)"

 ---
 ### License
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Jack-cky/JPY-Wager_Optimisation_on_Asian_Handicap_with_Machine_Learning/blob/main/LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.